project-chip/connectedhomeip/docs/silabs/thread/BUILD_FLASH_MAD.md

 We have provided two ways to get the required image to flash the MAD.
 You can use one of the following options:

-1. Using the pre-built image file
+1. Use the pre-built image file
-2. Building the image file from the '`connectedhomeip`' repository
+2. Build the image file from the '`connectedhomeip`' repository

 <br>

 ### **Using the Pre-Built Image File**

 All of the Matter Accessory Device image files are accessible through the [Matter Artifacts Page](../general/ARTIFACTS.md).
-If you are using the pre-built image file, you can skip forward to Step #2: Flashing the MAD.
+If you are using a pre-built image file, you can skip forward to Step #2: Flashing the MAD.

 <br>